COMMUNITY ENGAGEMENT GRANTS SCHEME (CEGS)

 Above all, CEGS projects are innovative, starting small and dreaming big- they create new and sustainable approaches, connections and futures.

-CEGS 2014 applications are now open
+CEGS 2014 applications are now closed

 When 2012 CEGS recipient Angela Douglas and her team started their project they had a simple hope that the program that they developed might help a small number of patients at Shellharbour Hospital.

 To date, the project has led to a number of presentations including the Engagement Australia Conference 2013, the Australian College of Mental Health Nursing Conference 2013 and the Sports Science Australia's Scientific Conference 2014.
 The Community Partners- being the hard working staff at the Shellharbour Mental Health Unit were also top 3 finalists in the NSW Health Excellence in Nursing and Midwifery Awards.